twise2/Valyr/README.md

 # How to Play

+## Start of game
+At the begining of the game each player will create or come with an "army" consisting of units totalling to an agreed upon appraisal value.

+The player with the lowest appraisal value will start the game with the priority token.

 ## Rounds

-###Start of Round
-Players each turn all of their character cards vertical, and then pass the priority token right.
-Players will then take turns.
+A game consists of a session of rounds.
+At the beginning of each round, Players each turn all of their unit cards vertical and  then take turns starting with the player with the priority token.

 ### Turns
-Starting with the player with the priority token, each player will choose a vertical unit card and take a number of actions equal to the "energy" of that card.
-After performing each action the unit will become "exhausted" (denoted by turning the card horizontal) and cannot be used for the rest of the round.
-Then the player to the left will take a turn
+Starting with the player with the priority token, players will choose a vertical unit card and take a number of actions equal to the "energy" of that card.
+After performing these actions the unit will become "exhausted" (denoted by turning the card horizontal) and cannot be used for the rest of the round.
+Then the player to the left will take a turn.

 ### Actions
 When performing an action a unit may do one of the following: